navidrezadoost/Smilodon/README.md

 ## Chapter 1 — Product Overview

 Smilodon is a Web Component powered select/dropdown system that remains responsive even when navigating millions of records.
-It exposes consistent ergonomics across React, Vue, Svelte, Angular, and Vanilla JavaScript while keeping the core bundle at **6.6 KB gzipped**.
+It exposes consistent ergonomics across React, Vue, Svelte, and Vanilla JavaScript while keeping the core bundle at **6.6 KB gzipped**.

 | Characteristic | Smilodon | Legacy Select Libraries |
 | --- | --- | --- |